SansanaNicolas/Personal-Programming-Docs/2 - CSS/css.md

 This is where the information you have learned about specificity will come into much use.
 If you have something more specific overriding what you are trying to do, you can enter into a very frustrating game of trying to work out what.
 However, as described above, DevTools will show you what CSS is applying and you can work out how to make the new selector specific enough to override it.

+### Make a reduced test case of the problem

+If the issue isn't solved by the steps above, then you will need to do some more investigating.
+The best thing to do at this point is to create something known as a reduced test case.
+Being able to "reduce an issue" is a really useful skill.
+It will help you find problems in your own code and that of your colleagues, and will also enable report bugs and ask for help more effectively.

+A reduced test case ia code example that demostrates the problem in the simplest possible way, with unrelated surrounding content and styling removed.
+This will often mean taking the problematic code out of your layout to make a small example which only shows that code or feature.

+To create a reduced test case:

+1. If your markup is dynamically generated -for example via CMS- make a static version of the output that shows the problem.
+A code sharing site like CodePen is useful for hosting reduced test cases, as then they are accessible online and you can easily share them with colleagues.
+You should start by doing View Source on the page and copying the HTML into CodePen, then grab any relevant CSS and JavaScript and include it too.
+After that, you can check whether the issue is still evident.

+2. If removing the JavaScript does not make the issue go away, don't include the JavaScript.
+If removing the JavaScript does make the issue go away, then remove as much JavaScript as you can, leaving in whatever causes the issue.

+3. Remove any HTML that does not contribute to the issue.
+Remove components or even main elements of the layout.
+Again, try to get down to the smallest amount of code that still shows the issue.

+4. Remove any CSS that doesn't impact the issue.

+In the process of doing this, you may discover what is causing the problem, or at least be able to turn it on and off by removing something specific.
+It is worth adding some components to your code as you discover things.
+If you need to ask for help, they will show the person helping you what you have already tried.
+This may well give you enough information to be able to search for likely problems and workarounds.

+If you are still struggling to fix the problem then having a reduced test case gives you something to ask for help with, by posting to a forum, or showing to a co-worker.
+You are much more likely to get help if you can show that you have done the work of reducing the problem and identifying exactly where it happens, before asking for help.
+A more experienced developer might be able to quickly spot the problem and point you in the right direction, and even if not, your reduced test case will enable them to have a quick look and hopefully be able to offer at least some help.

+As you become more experienced with CSS, you will find that you get faster at figuring out issues.
+However, even the most experienced of us sometimes find ourselves wondering what on earth is going on.
+Taking a methodical approach, making a reduced test case, and explaining the issue to someone else will usually result in a fix being found.